ksoichiro/i18n-patch/readme.md

 Then you can confirm the result in `example/out` directory.

-## Configuration

-This project is still frequently updated, so please refer the source code or ask me as an [issue](https://github.com/ksoichiro/i18n-patch/issues) if you need.

 ## Why?

-The main purpose of this project is to provide an external i18n system for any existent source codes.
+The main purpose of this project is to provide an external i18n system for any existent source code.

 I'm maintaining [gitlab-i18n-patch](https://github.com/ksoichiro/gitlab-i18n-patch) project to provide unofficial Japanese translation patch to GitLab.